 - Make sure neighbors' power is on.

 - If nothing caused the power outage or even partial power outage, contact your local power company.
-Phases from the power company may be out, even in the case of partial power.
+Phases of the power company may be out, even in the case of partial power.

 - If this is a repetitive issue (it's happened multiple times), call us to come out.